gulerianitin/gulerianitin.github.io/_posts/2025-01-01-The-Princeton-Companion-to-Mathematics.md

-# Princeton Guide to Mathemmatics
+# The Princeton Companion to Mathematics

 This book is a good book to have like a Wikipedia of mathematics as a guide like  the history of mathematics and the map of mathematics to understand and comprehend the vast array of mathematical literature out there.